 Social Security incorporates children into its benefit structure to help retirees with younger children provide for their families and as a form of insurance when a parent dies or can't work because of disability.
-As of January 2020, nearly 4.1 million children were receiving payments totaling $2.8 billion a month, according to the Social Security Administration (SSA).
+As of May 2021, more than 4 million children were receiving payments totaling $2.9 billion a month, according to the Social Security Administration (SSA).

 A worker's biological child and, under certain circumstances, adopted child or stepchild can qualify for benefits.
 Grandchildren also may be eligible if the grandparent has adopted them or Social Security officials have recognized them as financially dependent on the grandparent.

 Payments stop when the child turns 18, with two exceptions:

 - The child still is a full-time student at grade 12 or lower.
 Benefits can continue until graduation or age 19 and 2 months, whichever comes first.

 - The child is disabled, and the disability began before age 22.
 In this case, benefits can continue into adulthood.

 The child also must be unmarried, except in very limited circumstances involving disabled adults receiving child benefits on a parent's record.